-Printers: Copies can ONLY be made for Career purposes; DO NOT use the printers for your homework.
+Printers: Copies can ONLY be made for Career purposes; DO NOT use the copier/printers for your homework.
+The copier is where you should be directed all your printing, except for special prints.

-- 1) Plan ahead and ensure accuracy so that you are not printing items that have to be thrown away. - 2) After checking the accuracy of the printing job, walk to the printers and ensure they are not being used for a project (especially the color printer; check for others using postcards, special paper). - 3) Only print one black and white copy and then use the copier to produce additional copies. - 4) Limit use of the color printer to those items that need color; it's more expensive to print on the color-printer than the black and white printer. - 5) Printers are not to be used to print multiple copies of resumes and other items for CRC users.
-One copy to use for a critique is the limit. - 6) Immediately pick up your printing job and return to the CRC space.
-You should not be lingering in the printing area.
+- 1. Plan ahead and ensure accuracy so that you are not printing items that have to be thrown away. - 2.
+After checking the accuracy of the printing job, walk to the copier/printers and ensure they are not being used for a project (check for others using postcards, special paper). - 3.
+Only print one black and white copy and then use the copier to produce additional copies. - 4.
+Limit use of the color printer to those items that need that printer as it's more expensive to print on the color-printer than the copier or black and white printer. - 5.
+The copier/printers are not to be used to print multiple copies of resumes and other items for CRC users.
+One copy to use for a critique is the limit. - 6.
+Immediately pick up your printing job and return to the CRC space.
+You should not be lingering in the SOA office or near the printers.